Rainbow-Dreamer/sf2_loader/README.md

                                 return_mode=0,
                                 hide_warnings=True)

-# mode: if mode is 1, the current preset number will be set to the first available
+# mode: when get_ind is True, if mode is 1, the current preset number will be set to the first available
 # instrument in the current bank number

 # return_mode: if it is 0, then when get_ind is set to True, this function